Where the car was born

 THE BEST ACCOMMODATION IN STUTTGART

-You might find it convenient to get accommodation that’s walking distance from the main train station so you can easily explore the region.
+You might find it convenient to get accommodation that’s within walking distance from the main train station so you can easily explore the region.

 BACKPACKER